bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Cool, so mining pools.
 I'm not gonna go through this entire graph, but this is in essence how a mining pool is put together, and this will be on Revlit, so if you guys do want to refer to it, you can.

-*[Audience]: Did you name that Kafka, or is that actually the name of some protocol?*
+[Audience]: "Did you name that Kafka, or is that actually the name of some protocol?"

 Oh, that's the name of, yeah, it's like a piece of software.
 No, I didn't name it.